noobping/listenmoe/po/README.md

 # Translations

 This folder contains translation files in `.po` (Portable Object) format.
 If you find a typo, unclear wording, or can improve a translation, you are welcome to contribute.
+Some translations (like app description) are in the [metainfo file](../data/io.github.noobping.listenmoe.metainfo.xml).

 ## What to edit